xp44mm/Notebook/Compilers/Finite Automata.md

 If there is only one ε-transition state on the imaginary / in the NFA, then the end of the lexeme occurs when this state is entered for the last time as the following example illustrates.
 If the NFA has more than one ε-transition state on the imaginary /, then the general problem of finding the correct state s is much more difficult.

-Example 3.30 : An NFA for the pattern for the Fortran IF with lookahead, from Example 3.13, is shown in Fig. 3.55.
+**Example 3.30:** An NFA for the pattern for the Fortran IF with lookahead, from Example 3.13, is shown in Fig. 3.55.
 Notice that the ε-transition from state 2 to state 3 represents the lookahead operator.
 State 6 indicates the presence of the keyword IF.
 However, we find the lexeme IF by scanning backwards to the last occurrence of state 2, whenever state 6 is entered. □

 Figure 3.55: NFA recognizing the keyword IF